St Mary le Strand (parish)

 St Mary le Strand was an ancient parish in the county of Middlesex, England.
 It was partly within the Liberty of the Savoy and partly within the Liberty of Westminster.
 It took its name from the church of St Mary and the Innocents.
 The church was demolished in 1548, during the construction of Somerset House, and not rebuilt until 1723.
 The parish was de facto merged with the Precinct of the Savoy as "St Mary Savoy", but an attempt to merge the parishes de jure in the early 18th century failed.
 It was restored as a separate parish following the construction of the New Church in the Strand in 1723.
 The parish was grouped into the Strand Poor Law Union in 1836 and the Strand District in 1855.
 In 1889 it became part of the County of London and from 1900 also part of the Metropolitan Borough of Westminster.
 It was abolished as a civil parish in 1922.
+At the 1921 census (the last before the abolition of the parish), St Mary le Strand had a population of 85.